Some courses displayed may not be offered every year. For actual course offerings by quarter, please consult the Quarterly Class Search

 Existance and stability of solutions, Floq uet theory, Poincare-Bendixson theorem, invariant manifolds, existence and stability of periodic solutions, Bifurcation theory and normal forms, hyperbolic structure and chaos, Feigenbaum period-doubling cascade, Ruelle-Takens cascade.

+MATH 243C.
 Ordinary Differential Equations

 (4)